 Step 2: Under Go back to an earlier build section, click the Get started button.

-Step 3: If you’re asked, provide feedback why you’re uninstalling Anniversary Update and going back to the previous build of Windows 10.
+Step 3: If you’re asked, provide feedback on why you’re uninstalling Anniversary Update and going back to the previous build of Windows 10.

 Step 4: If you see the Check for updates?
 Screen, click No, thanks button to proceed further.